-The RSPCA Approved Farming Scheme Standard – Pigs does not permit confinement in sow stalls, farrowing crates, and mating stalls, or painful husbandry procedures for piglets.
-Under the RSPCA Approved Farming Scheme, pigs must be housed in enriched indoor and/or outdoor systems with more space to move, forage, socialise and explore than regulations require.
+The RSPCA Approved Farming Scheme Standard – Pigs does not permit confinement in sow stalls, farrowing crates, boar stalls, and mating stalls, or painful husbandry procedures for piglets.
+Under the RSPCA Approved Farming Scheme, pigs must be housed in enriched indoor and/or outdoor systems with space to move, forage, socialise and explore.
 Visit the RSPCA Approved Farming Scheme website for more information.

 Hemsworth P (2018) Key determinants of pig welfare: implications of animal management and housing design on livestock welfare.
 Animal Production Science, 58:1375-1386.